tamizhvendan/tamizhvendan.github.com/source/_posts/2015-06-11-building-rest-api-in-fsharp-using-suave.markdown

 ## HTTP HEAD

 Http HEAD request checks whether the request with the given id is there or not.
-It's implementation is straight forward.
+Its implementation is straight forward.

 ```fsharp
 type RestResource<'a> = {